RoystonHeng/JSRecon/readme.txt

 6) Wait for JSRecon to generate the deobfuscated_<filename>.js, deobfuscated_<filename>_predicted.js and ai_security_report.docx

 old_code folder contains code that was either prototypes or failed versions of current code

+main.py can be used to run the flask app (python main.py) Flask app was used to create webpages that uses JavaScript to test if the JavaScript is working